 Rose Wilder Lane: Her Story: This fictionalized description traces the early heartaches of Rose Wilder Lane as she leaves home to become a telegrapher in California, following her first love, who she hoped to marry.

-Published after the death of Rose Wilder Lane, the series traces Laura’s daughter Rose, starting with a childhood move away from the Ingalls farmstead to Missouri and following Rose as she becomes independent and leaves home.
+The Rose Wilder Lane Series: this series traces Rose’s travels, starting with a childhood move away from the Ingalls farmstead to Missouri and as she becomes independent and leaves home.

 Laura Ingalls Wilder Young at Heart: Perfect for the mid-grade reader, this biography from author Jill Wheeler traces the life of Laura Ingalls Wilder.